 When deciding on a house flipping deal, there are certain factors the house flipper must consider to ensure he gets a good deal.
 After performing a detailed analysis of the local market for purchasing the distressed property, as well as considering repairs needed, renovation costs, buying costs, holding costs, and closing costs, the investor will then be able to determine the maximum purchase price for the property.

 The investor should also consider his repair budget and decide on how much he is willing to spend in order to get a better return on investment (ROI).
-The profit margin will depend largely on what work needs to be done, the size of the project, as well as the condition of the property.
+The profit margin largely depends on the work that needs to be done, the size of the project, and the condition of the property.

 How Do You Calculate the 70% Rule?